Roman Abramovich: Chelsea

-In the year ending June 2005, Chelsea posted record losses of £140 million (€165 million) and the club was not expected to record a trading profit before 2010, although this decreased to reported losses of £80.2 million (€94.3 million) in the year ending June 2006.
-In a December 2006 interview, Abramovich stated that he expected Chelsea's transfer spending to fall in the years to come.
-UEFA responded to the precarious profit/loss landscape of clubs, some owned by billionaires, but others simply financial juggernauts like Real Madrid, with Financial Fair Play regulations.

 Chelsea finished their first season after the takeover in second place in the Premier League, up from fourth the previous year.
 They also reached the semi-finals of the Champions League, which was eventually won by the surprise contender Porto, managed by José Mourinho.
-For Abramovich's second season at Stamford Bridge, Mourinho was recruited as the new manager, replacing the incumbent Claudio Ranieri.
+For Abramovich's second season at Stamford Bridge, Mourinho was recruited as the new manager, replacing Claudio Ranieri.
 Chelsea ended the 2004–05 season as league champions for the first time in 50 years and only the second time in their history.
-Also high was Abramovich's spending regarding purchases of Portuguese football players.
-According to record newspaper accounts, he spent 165.1 million euros in Portugal: 90.9 with Benfica players and 74.2 with Porto players.
+Also high was Abramovich's spending on Portuguese football players.
+He spent €165.1 million in Portugal: €90.9 million on Benfica players and €74.2 million on Porto players.

-During his stewardship of the club, Abramovich was present at nearly every Chelsea game and showed visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport, and often visited the players in the dressing room following each match.
+During his stewardship of the club, Abramovich was present at nearly every Chelsea game and showed visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport.
+He often visited the players in the dressing room following each match.
 This stopped for a time in early 2007, when press reports appeared of a feud between Abramovich and manager Mourinho regarding the performance of certain players such as Andriy Shevchenko.